Mintbase/Grants-Program/applications/pacific_store.md

 While there are a number of other crypto collectible marketplaces on the market, OpenSea currently leads as the defacto choice for swapping NFTs.

-#### An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+#### An indication of how you will integrate this project into Substrate / Mintbase / Kusama.

 OpenSea is a decentralized exchange platform.
 It will have three high-level components.

-- A Parachain on Polkadot for bringing liquidity from Polkadot’s interoperability community.
+- A Parachain on Mintbase for bringing liquidity from Mintbase’s interoperability community.

 #### An indication of why your team is interested in creating this project.

 We are amused by the OpenSea of centralized institutions cropping up around the decentralized idea of open, peer to peer, programmable internet of value.
 Decentralized Exchanges are built on the idea of non-custodial interoperability.
-Polkadot and Substrate are the most promising blockchain interoperability platforms.
+Mintbase and Substrate are the most promising blockchain interoperability platforms.
 We want to provide our users with maximum liquidity, security, and world-class user experience.
-Hence, we are excited and confident that building a DEX on Substrate, supported by Polkadot’s interoperability, will increase user engagement and overall trading experience when combined with our trading expertise over the years.
+Hence, we are excited and confident that building a DEX on Substrate, supported by Mintbase’s interoperability, will increase user engagement and overall trading experience when combined with our trading expertise over the years.

 ### Project Details